jscrambler/jscrambler/publish-process.md

 1. **Version mode** creates or updates the version-bump pull request.
-2. **Publish mode** packs the packages, publishes the generated tarballs to the staging branch, and pushes the corresponding Git tags.
+2. **Publish mode** packs the packages, publishes the generated tarballs to the npm Stage area, and pushes the corresponding Git tags.

 Only one run for the same workflow and Git ref can execute at a time because the workflow uses `${{ github.workflow }}-${{ github.ref }}` as its concurrency key.